aananthcn/meta-virt-rpi/README.md

 Xen Development Environment on RaspberryPi
 ---
-Welcome to the yocto based distro building platform that supports Xen and enables you to develop virtualized guest domains on Raspberry Pi 4.
+🙏🏻 Welcome to XDE - Xen Development Environment built using yocto, which enables you to develop virtualized guest domains on top of Linux as Dom0 (domain 0) on Raspberry Pi 4.
+To get started, please read "Getting Started" section below. 🙏🏻

 # Getting Started
 ## Setup yocto